AuDigitalHealth/ci-fhir-stu3/pages/SharedMedicinesList/_includes/mappings.md

                     <td>Encounter.type</td>
                     <td>Composition.encounter> Encounter.type</td>
                     <td>
-                        <p>This requirement specifies a set of allowed values for healthcare setting.</p>
+                        <p>This requirement specifies a set of mandatory values.
+This requirement is best enforced in a further profile.</p>
-                        <p>The profile allows these and other values in value set for encounter types in general - it does not constrain the element to only those values relevant to a PSML.</p>
+                        <p>The profile allows these and other terminologies.
+Implementation guidance is included to direct implementers to the preferred terminology.</p>
-                        <p>This part of the requirement is best enforced in a conformance profile.</p>
                     </td>
                 </tr>
                 <!-- ======================================================================== -->